YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 As it currently stands the allowed headers are `title` (required) and `tags`, `position`, and `colorID` all being optional.
 Because of a combination of my hesitance to in line code, and ANTLR4 syntax there is nothing stopping you putting as many of the optional headers in as you want.
+When it comes time to compile the Yarn files the compiler will complain about this but the parser will not.

 This is another area that needs to be discussed, not everything can be done in ANTLR, in places where it can be solved with in lining code we need to work out some rules for when we should and should not do this.
 As it currently stands there are no code sections in the the grammar.